okTurtles/group-income/README.md

 Run the tests:

 ```
+# all tests
 grunt test

+# unit-tests
+grunt test:unit

+# end-to-end tests
+grunt test:e2e

+# just run cypress in open mode
+# you must start the server before (grunt dev)
+npm run cy:open
 ```

-**Use [Daydream](https://github.com/segmentio/daydream) to create frontend tests.
+**We used [Cypress] to create end-to-end tests.
 All new functionality must have corresponding tests!**

 #### Using Docker for extra security